Jack Byrne (footballer, born 1996): APOEL

-On 4 January 2021, Byrne completed his switch over to Cyprus to sign with APOEL on a two and-a-half year deal, keeping him at the club until May 2023.
-On 24 September 2021, APOEL announced that Byrne had left the club by mutual consent after just 5 appearances during an injury plagued spell at the club.
+On 4 January 2021, Byrne moved to Cypriot club APOEL making five appearances and failing to score, struggling with a back injury.
+On 24 September 2021, Byrne left APOEL by mutual consent.

 Return to Shamrock Rovers

 It was announced on 19 November 2021, that Byrne would return to Shamrock Rovers on a contract beginning in January 2022.

+Dubai Irish loan

+On 30 August 2025, Byrne was loaned out to UAE Third Division League side Dubai Irish on loan until December, following a training ground row with Rovers manager Stephen Bradley that saw him frozen out from the team in the weeks leading up to the move.

 International career

 Byrne has represented the Republic of Ireland up to Senior international level.
 He made his début for his country's Under-21 team when he was just 18 years old.
 He has since won 10 caps.
 He was called up to train with the Irish senior team by manager Martin O'Neill in March 2016, ahead of friendly matches against Switzerland and Slovakia, though Byrne did not feature in either game, instead returning to the Under-21 squad ahead of 2017 UEFA European Under-21 Championship Qualifying matches against Italy and Slovenia.

 In March 2019, Byrne was called into the Republic of Ireland senior squad for the UEFA Euro 2020 qualifying Group D matches against Gibraltar on 23 March and Georgia on 26 March.

 He was recalled to the national team in August 2019, making his international debut on 10 September 2019, coming off the bench and creating an assist in a 3–1 win over Bulgaria at the Aviva Stadium.

-Byrne became the 500th Senior men’s International footballer to play for Ireland, and the 64th Shamrock Rovers player to play for Ireland while still playing for the club.
+Byrne became the 500th Senior men's International footballer to play for Ireland, and the 64th Shamrock Rovers player to play for Ireland while still playing for the club.

 He played in the 2020–21 UEFA Nations League B#Group 4 away game against Wales, becoming the first home-based Irish international to play in a competitive game since 1985.

 Byrne tested positive for COVID-19 while on international duty in October 2020.
 His club Shamrock Rovers confirmed this while also announcing that teammate Aaron Greene had tested positive.
 Byrne's manager Stephen Bradley said he was "probably the worst" affected.
 Byrne later reported having had breathing difficulties while ill.